Key Management

 |---|---|---|

-| Per-scope DEK | Fjall partition, wrapped by master key | On master rotation, or on scope erasure |
+| Per-memory DEK | One wrapped-DEK record per memory, wrapped by the managed key service | On wrapping-key rotation, or on erasure |

-How does master key rotation work?
+How does key rotation work?

 How are signing keys managed?